zacwentzell/BIA660D_Group_2_Project/README.md

 How we analyze the data:
-Text mining of the reviews (Natural Language processing using spaCy, NLTK) Regression analysis for the extracted data from text mining Social network analysis for the network of the products in one category
+Text mining of the reviews (Natural Language processing using spaCy, NLTK) Regression analysis for the extracted data from text mining Social network analysis for the network of the products in one category.

+The end